dmytyk/TheArk/README.md

 #### Arduino Software Notes

 > - Libraries needed : <SPI.h>, <SD.h>, <global.h>, <base64.h>, <WebSocketClient.h>, <WebSocketServer.h>, <WiFiNINA_Generic.h> and <KeyboardController.h>
+> - YouTube video that shows how to encode a WEB Page for the Arduino : [WEB Page Encoding](https://youtu.be/oKCXiYc311A) skip to the 2:22 mark

 #### Schematic for the project